With a pair of scissors, push a hole through the centre of the card, or students can do it.

-Colour the windmill template on both sides, then cut along the lines.
+Cut the windmill template (see attachment below) along the lines.

 Twist the end of the wire into a loop, and add a bead against the loop (best done ahead of time with pliers).